-Also known as "Redcaps", "Baby Makers", "MUFUGs" and "Mommas", these very rare grey capsules will store up to 100 items and will duplicate items placed within them over time.
-The rarer the item, the more time it takes to replicate.
+Affectionately known as "Redcaps", "Baby Makers", "MUFUGs" and "Mommas", these very rare blue-and-purple-colored capsules will store up to 100 items and will duplicate items placed within them over time.
+Rare items take more time to replicate than common items, and Very Rare items will not replicate at all.
 Quantum Capsules work best when you keep 90 - 98 items in them.
 However, once the total equals 100 they won't produce any more.
-They also won't produce if your total items owned in your entire inventory exceeds 1999.
+They also won't produce if your total items owned in your entire inventory exceeds 1999 (or 2499 if a CORE subscriber).
 So clean them out occassionally.

 - Full Service